sermons/sermons.github.io/_posts/2015-12-28-cccwc_work.md

 ---
 layout: post
-title: The Christian Professional: Glorifying God in Our Work
+title: "The Christian Professional: Glorifying God in Our Work"
 subtitle: 1 Corinthians 1:27-29

 ---